Yet on the other hand we’re told to say no to things that distract from the priority, from the goal.

 Being a Dad

 But what about me?
 I too am a Father.
-I have 4 wonderful kids who other than out first injury/ER visit in 7 years (it was just this past week) have been extremely healthy, really obedient, and they make me laugh until it hurts.
+I have 4 wonderful kids who other than out first injury/ER visit in 7 years (it was just this past week) have been extremely healthy for which we use an amazing cbd roll-on for pain, really obedient, and they make me laugh until it hurts.

 Yet I’m terrified.
 I am causing them baggage.
 Do I abuse them?
 No. Am I more harsh on them then I want to be?
 Yes.
 Do I want to set them up on a solid footing that I never had?
 Yes, do I feel like I’m doing that?
 No. What’s there in me to celebrate as a father?
 What can I claim that I’ve done right?